gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 The first consideration when designing 3D printed parts is print orientation.
 This refers to the side that contacts the print bed.
 Preferably, the part should have a flat bottom to maximize contact with the print bed.

-.. tip:: Maximizing contact with the print bed will make sure the part doesn’t delaminate or warp from the bed and increase print quality.
+.. tip:: Maximizing contact with the print bed will make sure the part doesn't delaminate or warp from the bed and increase print quality.

 If it is impossible for the part to have a flat side to print on, a simple solution is to split the part into multiple parts along a plane.
-For instance, the gearbox plate below didn’t have a flat side to print on, so it was split in half.
+For instance, the gearbox plate below didn't have a flat side to print on, so it was split in half.
 The part was later sandwiched with numerous screws and plastic glue.
 If this plate was printed as one part instead of split in half, support would have to be used to create all of the necessary holes.
 Parts that use no support material make sure that the least amount of plastic is wasted.

 .. image:: images/3d-printing/2-piece-gearbox.jpg
    :alt: A 3D printed gearbox, printed in 2 parts, cut along a plane